tradej/content/tools/devassistant/tutorials.md

 What this command does is create a repository for your GitHub username under the name of the current directory, and pushes the sources there.
-If you so wish, you can specify a different GitHub username or omit the `--push` flag to only create the repository, but not push into it.
+If you so wish, you can specify a different GitHub username or omit the `--push` flag to only create the repository, but not push the code into it immediately.

 ## Checking out or Forking a GitHub repository